AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/customize-template.md

 ---
 # Customize a template

+You can customize a template for use in GenStudio for Performance Marketing by inserting content placeholders, or fields, that the generative AI uses to insert content.

-Adapt your HTML templates for Adobe GenStudio for Performance Marketing by using the _Handlebars_ templating language.
+The next few sections explain how to adapt your HTML templates for GenStudio for Performance Marketing by using the _Handlebars_ templating language.
 The [!DNL Handlebars] syntax uses regular text with double braces as content placeholders.
 See [`What is [!DNL Handlebars]?`](https://handlebarsjs.com/guide/#what-is-handlebars) in the _Handlebars language guide_ to learn how to prepare your template.

-The next few sections explain how to add content placeholders, hide unnecessary elements from preview, and manage links to static content.
 Once your template is ready, you can [upload it to GenStudio for Performance Marketing](use-templates.md#upload-a-template) and start generating personalized emails based on your custom template.

+>[!TIP]
+>
+>Follow [accessibility guidelines](accessibility-for-templates.md) and [best practices](/help/user-guide/content/best-practices-for-templates.md) so that you can reach more of your audience and provide an optimal experience.

 ## Content placeholders